 |

-Portrait of a man, G.Moroni (?)
+Portrait of a man, G.Moroni (?) - Museum of Protestantism Geneva.

-The man is supposed to be Marot.
-Moroni (b.
-1520) either painted in 1536 (Moroni was still teenager) or 1544.
-Marot looks to young. |
+Questionable.
+The painting is attributed to Moroni (b.
+1520/5).
+Marot was in Italy twice: 1536 (Moroni was still teenager) or 1544 (Marot in his late forties).
+The man looks younger. |

 |